GithubNoobMan/Reddit_Worldnews_Tracking/README.md

 This uses a data warehouse, includes multiple transformations and ingestion steps with a raw and refined dataset in BigQuery, in the cloud using streaming data with Kafka/Confluent and instructions for reproducing are below.

-Potential future updates include containerizing the whole process, adding in airflow for orchestration, changing from Kafka to the reddit package in Python for costs savings, and creating proper unit tests for the process.
+Potential future updates include containerizing the whole process, adding in airflow for orchestration, changing from Kafka to the reddit package in Python for costs savings, creating global variables to handle things like project_id and dataset names, and creating proper unit tests for the process.

 # Data Architecture